UA-141369524-4

 Moisturize if your skin is dry may be what’s needed for you in these climate changing times.
 And if you’re experiencing eczema skin or other dryness signs, you’ll want to drench yourself and let these tips soak in like I did when I first discovered an eczema flair-up due to global warming…

-And if that’s you, you’ve come to the right place for moisturize tips plus a moist healthy divine tasting chocolate banana bread recipe below you’ll love!
+And if that’s you, you’ve come to the right place for moisturize tips…

-With global warming on the reality fast rise, the outdoor dry air is becoming drier, and this plays extra havoc on our affected bodies and down to the hypodermis and skin cells level.
+With global warming and climate change (plus global cooling) on the reality fast rise, the outdoor dry air is becoming more dry, and this plays extra havoc on our affected bodies… down to the hypodermis and skin cells level.

 In awareness, you can proactively moisturize (more), make healthy changes (10 tips below to check off), and not be blind-sided by your body’s need to adjust naturally.

-You may find yourself needing more products as I did…
+You may find yourself needing more products as I did… and I ended up in the hospital emergency room because of a dry foot.
+Can you imagine!?

-Drinking water and eating 90% water fruits like melons wasn’t enough, but it was a start.
+I felt good drinking more water and eating 90% water fruits like melons which wasn’t enough, but it was a start.

-If you feel like you’re drinking water like a camel and keep moisturizing like it’s already winter (and you’re still dry), there’s nothing wrong with you.
+But if you feel like you’re drinking water like a camel and keep moisturizing like it’s already winter (and you’re still dry), there’s nothing wrong with you…

 Climate change can affect sensitive skin with symptoms you may never have had before.

-Like, I had good skin and no need to moisturize certain body parts until up to a few years ago.
+For me, I had good skin and there was no need to moisturize certain body parts regularly up until a few years ago when I learned about eczema as a diagnosis.

-One good check is your home thermostat.
+One good daily check is your home thermostat.

 Another is your body thermostat.
 This will feel different despite our 98°F/36°C human bodies.
-If you’re Pitta imbalanced, your natural heat will be increased.

-One of the first places to transition is testing the shower water temperatures you’re using based on outdoor temperatures and your body (balanced and imbalanced).
+One of the first places to transition is testing the shower water temperatures you’re using based on outdoor temperatures and your body (balanced or imbalanced).

-You can start on cool and end on cool if you’re high in Pitta or it’s summer.
-For Vata and Kaphas, you may already be on the cool side, so a little warmer to start and end is good.
-You can use Ayurvedic small changes to help change your previous habits.
+For Vata and Kaphas, you may already be on the cooler side, so a little warmer to start and end is good.

-That’s how knowing what your Ayurvedic body imbalances are can currently help to restore them.
-And adjusting your shower temperatures can too.
+That’s one way of how knowing what your Ayurvedic body imbalances are now that can help you.

-Self-care and prioritizing our prized bodies above our stuff keep us running optimally through the seasons.
 And just like you change out your clothes from summer to autumn and winter, you want to change your routines and habits for your changing body.

 Our skin, as our largest organ, acts as a barrier to our internal body organs we can’t see.
-We often take for granted when all is running smoothly.
-Your skin is constantly changing and renewing and a great place to start.

-And retinol that I learned as the stronger Retin-A in our youth can help that process along if it doesn’t irritate your skin.
+Retinol (that I learned as the stronger Retin-A from youth) can help that process along if a little doesn’t irritate your skin too much.

 10 Moisturize Self-Care Tips: